- Updated: 08th March 2023

 Palmizana on the island of Sveti Klement is where you’ll find one of the best beaches in Croatia.
 If you’re looking for a tranquil location in a beautiful setting, this is a pretty nice spot to visit.

-It’s one of the 10 best vacation places on the Adriatic and the oldest and most well-known.
+It’s one of the 10 best beach vacation on the Adriatic and the oldest and most well-known.
 Although there are rocky and pebbled stretches on the beach, the coastline is pretty sandy.

 There are some secret bays.
 Perna bay is situated close by Palmizana and is just a short distance away.
 It is a pretty peaceful secret bay without any beach bar and the only sandy beach in the Pakleni Islands.